- Article (1) Definitions

 Article (57) Repeals

-1. The Federal Law No. [4] of 2013 Regulating the Notary Profession, as amended, as well as any provision that goes against or conflicts with the provisions hereof, shall all be repealed.
+1. The Federal Law No. (4) of 2013 regarding the Regulation of the Notary Profession, as amended, as well as any provision that violates or conflicts with the provisions hereof, shall all be repealed.

-2. The Executive Regulations and resolutions that are in force when this Decree Law is issued shall continue in full force and effect insofar as they do not conflict with the provisions hereof, until the Executive Regulations of this Decree Law and decisions issued in implementation hereof are issued.
+2. The Executive Regulations and resolutions that are in force when this Decree by Law is issued shall continue in full force and effect insofar as they do not conflict with the provisions hereof, until the issuance of the Implementing Regulation and Executive Resolutions of this Decree by Law.

 Article (58) Publication & Entry into Force

-This Decree Law shall be published in the Official Gazette, and shall enter into force three [3] months following the date of its publication.
+This Decree by Law shall be published in the Official Gazette, and shall enter into force three (3) months from the date of its publication.

 Translated in cooperation with